-Organizations Finding the Need For New Approaches On the Cybersecurity Front, CompTIA Research Reveals
+Organizations Finding the Need for New Approaches on the Cybersecurity Front, CompTIA research reveals

-DOWNERS GROVE, Ill., September 27, 2022 — Fortifying cybersecurity defenses remains a work in progress for many organizations, who acknowledge their shortcomings but have yet to commit the necessary resources to the effort, new research from CompTIA, the nonprofit association for the information technology (IT) industry and workforce, reveals.
+DOWNERS GROVE, Ill, Sept.
+27, 2022 /PRNewswire/ -- Fortifying cybersecurity defenses remains a work in progress for many organizations, who acknowledge their shortcomings but have yet to commit the necessary resources to the effort, new research from CompTIA, the nonprofit association for the information technology (IT) industry and workforce, reveals.

+"Risk mitigation is the key, the filter through which everything should be viewed."

+A majority of organizations in every region feel that their cybersecurity is satisfactory, but a much smaller number rank the situation as “completely satisfactory.”
+Nearly everyone feels that there is room for improvement, with some cases more dire than others.
+(Source: CompTIA “State of Cybersecurity”)

 While a majority of respondents in each of seven geographic regions[1] feels that their company's cybersecurity is satisfactory, CompTIA's "State of Cybersecurity" shows that a much smaller number rank the situation as "completely satisfactory."
 Nearly everyone feels that there is room for improvement.